raphaelameaume/fragment/docs/guide/organizing-props.md

 # Organizing props

-As your props count grow with your project, it eventually becomes a really long list of controllers that might be hard to navigate.

-There's two ways in Fragment to organize props, [folders](#folders) and [groups](#groups).
+As the number of `props` increases across a project, the list of controllers can become long and difficult to navigate.
+Fragment provides two mechanisms for structuring this list: [folders](#folders) and [groups](#groups).

 ## Folders

-Props can be organized in folders and subfolders, like many other GUIs library.
+Props can be sorted into folders and subfolders, similar to organizational systems used in many GUI libraries.

-To put a prop in a folder, you can just do this:
+To place a prop inside a folder:

 ```js
 export let props = {